Geneva International Motor Show: 2021 and 2022

 In 2021, the Geneva International Motor Show organisers entered into an agreement with Qatari government to hold the biennal exhibitions in Qatar during the fourth quarter along with the annual exhibitions in the Switzerland during the first quarter.

 The 2021 and 2022 exhibitions were cancelled due to the continued COVID-19 pandemic measures.
 The Qatari location was to be held in November 2022, but it was postponed to 2023 for the same reason.
 The global chip shortage was also cited as a factor in the 2022 cancellation of Swiss location.

 2020

-The 90th Geneva Motor Show was planned for 5 March to 15 March 2020, but the event was cancelled only days before it was due to start, due to the COVID-19 pandemic.
-Switzerland imposing a limit on gatherings of over 1,000 people was cited as the reason for the cancellation.
+The 90th Geneva Motor Show was planned for 5 to 15 March 2020, but it was cancelled due to the COVID-19 pandemic.
+Switzerland's decision to impose a limit on gatherings of over 1,000 people was cited as the reason for the cancellation.
 It was one of the first of many major automotive events to be cancelled due to COVID-19.

 The following vehicles were to be presented at the show in 2020: